Full Body Red Light Therapy: What to Expect

 There are two ways clinics deliver full body red light therapy.

 Bed-style systems (the better option): Contour Light, UltraSlim and similar FDA-cleared platforms.
-Flexible pads sit directly against the skin on the abdomen, hips, thighs, lower back, upper back and chest.
+Reflective-coated flexible pads sit directly against the skin on the abdomen, hips, thighs, lower back, upper back and chest.
+The reflective coating bounces light back into the skin, so more photons reach the subcutaneous fat layer than with an uncoated panel.
 Because the pads contact the skin, irradiance is high and consistent.
 Sessions run 20 to 35 minutes.
 This is what Beyond Rest runs.

 Standing booth or wall-panel systems: Wall arrays the user stands in front of, rotating to expose different body parts.
 The light intensity drops sharply with distance from the panel, so the effective dose is lower than a bed.
 Sessions tend to run 10 to 20 minutes per side.